pmitros/RecommenderXBlock/README.md

 * Tag/categorize resources around specific misconceptions

-In a randomized control trial in a computer science course, this XBlock led to similar learning outcomes in about 10% less time than without it.
+In a randomized control trial in a computer science course, this XBlock led to similar learning outcomes in about 10% less time than without it (so efficiency of learning was about 10% better than without the XBlock -- students learned the same in less time).
 Qualitative analysis as well as quantitative analysis of usage data showed it was helpful in contexts where there were complex, multiconcept problems.
 It was not helpful or used in contexts where there were simple, single-step problems.

+In an analysis comparing to other remediation systems within edX, it was more effective for deeper, more complex misconceptions, and less effective for simple errors.